 4. Peacock Lane Light Display

 For a free treat for the family at Christmas-time, head over to Portland’s quaint Peacock Lane, where every Tudor home is fully decorated for the holidays.
 Driving through is less magical than walking; dress for the weather and take your time strolling through.
 A tradition since the 1920’s, Peacock Lane will take you back in time!
+Note: in years past, there have been designated car-free nights.
+Whether this option will be offered for 2016 is TBD.

 5. Wenzel Farm